Daingerfield, Texas: Demographics

 As of the 2020 United States census, there were 2,522 people, 1,035 households, and 674 families residing in the city.

 Education

-Daingerfield-Lone Star Independent School District is a school district based in Daingerfield, Texas (USA).
+Daingerfield-Lone Star Independent School District is a school district based in Daingerfield.
 Located in Morris County, a small portion of the district extends into Titus County.
-The district has four schools in Daingerfield including Daingerfield High School.
+The district has four schools in Daingerfield, including Daingerfield High School.

-The school district was rated Academically Acceptable in its 2009 TEA accountability rating.
+The school district was rated "Academically Acceptable" in 2009 by the Texas Education Agency.